rjoydip/starter-koa/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href] [![License][license-src]][license-href]

 Koa application starter.
-A simple and single file logic separation.
+Simple & logical separation on single file.

 > [!NOTE]
 > This project is in the early stages and under development.
-Although the pnpm
-> is being used as package manager but application and some other script are
-> working through node.

 - ✅ Koa
 - ✅ Drizzle